Renssit0/Charlie-Kirk-comments-sentiment-analysis/README.md

 As previously stated, this dataset has been scrapped of Reddit using its API.
 The dataset can be found in [Hugging Face](https://huggingface.co/datasets/Renssit0/Charlie-Kirk-comments) and the code used can be found at "src/reddit_scrapper.py".

+## Process

+All notebooks are in src.
+The first notebook used was reddit_scrapper.py (self-explanatory).
+Then we cleaned it up further in data_cleaning.ipynb and finally computed the metrics including sentiment analysis in metrics.ipynb.

 ## License
 This repository is licensed under:
 - [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)